VirtoCommerce/vc-docs/platform/user-guide/docs/integrations/builder-io/getting-started.md

 * Create a [Builder.io account](https://www.builder.io/).
 * [Create a space in Builder.io](https://www.builder.io/c/docs/ui-tour#selecting-and-creating-organizations-and-spaces).

-## Enable Builder.io and Assign API Key to Store
+## Enable Builder.io and assign API key to store

 To start using the Builder.io solution for a specific store: